Tribes-Dapp/contracts/README.md

 - To call the Tribe contract bytecode, run the command bellow:

 > [!IMPORTANT]
-> Before call this script, it is necessary to modify the dapp address contained in (path).
+> Before call this script, it is necessary to modify the dapp address contained in [path](https://github.com/Tribes-Dapp/contracts/blob/main/script/TribeBytecode.s.sol).

     ```bash
     $ make bytecode